fastpacecolding/pynote/doc/configuration.rst

     Use relative dates in your notes table. **Values: yes, no;
     Default: no**

+ignore_suffixes
+    Ignore files in the notes folder with a specific suffic, e.g. '.pdf'.
+    It may be useful if you store other files, such as pdfs, in your notes directory.
+This configuration value must be a valid JSON string.
+    **Default: []**

 editor
     The command line editor which is used to create and edit notes.
     If it is not present pynote takes the environment variable ``$EDITOR``.